ORelio/Sound-Manager/UserManual/Readme-En.txt

 A: A major system update may also revert or break the patch, try disabling and enabling the setting.

 Q: There are some sound events I don't like.
 How to mute them?
-R: Right click on undesired sound event > Disable on this PC
+A: Right click on undesired sound event > Disable on this PC
+A: The "Launch App"/"Close App" sounds tend to play unexpectedly and can be disabled this way.

+Q: Can I install a sound scheme natively on the system, without using SoundManager?
+A: You can export a sound scheme in "themepack" format, which can be installed natively on Windows 7+
+A: This format has limitations: Less future-proof, changes wallpaper, doesn't install Startup sound.

 Q: When using the Windows XP sound scheme, the startup sound should also play on logon.
 How to do this?
-R: Settings > Edit config file > set "PreferStartupSoundOnLogon=True" and save
+A: Settings > Edit config file > set "PreferStartupSoundOnLogon=True" and save
-R: If you do not see the setting, you can add it below the others
+A: If you do not see the setting, you can add it below the others

 Q: Is there any source code for versions 1.x and 2.x?
 A: No, these versions were created using Game Maker and a bunch of batch files.